DavidJKTofan/davidjktofan.me/content/post/job-opportunities/index.md

 ## Some (maybe) useful websites

-During my time searching for opportunities, I slowly created a small list of interesting websites that might hopefully be helpful to you (the reader), or maybe one of your friends or colleagues.
+During my time searching for opportunities during 2020 and beginning of 2021, I slowly created a small list of interesting websites that might hopefully be helpful to you (the reader), or maybe one of your friends or colleagues.

 ==> [Jobs & Career Opportunities – Google Sheets](https://docs.google.com/spreadsheets/d/16YPfy7nZNBs99dtoG-xCPJZMQOynBgWAVA9omq2PdHE/edit?usp=sharing)